-Syntax --preconfig filename

-Parameters See Rules for specifying a filename or directory as parameters, page 274.

-Use this option to make the linker read the specified file before reading the linker configuration file.
+preconfig Syntax preconfig filename Parameters See Rules for specifying a filename or directory as parameters, page 274.
+Description Use this option to make the linker read the specified file before reading the linker configuration file.
+To set this option, use Project>Options>Linker>Extra Options .